 In 2015 Lukáš participated in Kurt Masur Conducting Seminar at Manhattan School of Music in New York and was later on personally invited by Maestro Masur to take part in the annual summer conducting school International Mendelssohn Academy Leipzig, led by Maestro himself.
-Furthermore, through this invitation he became the first-ever european conductor who was awarded a scholarship from Felix Mendelssohn Bartholdy Foundation & Mendelssohn House Leipzig related to this event.
-From the period with Maestro Masur is notable his audiorecording of the 3rd movement of Bruckner‘s 7th Symphony released by Bruckner Society of America when he shared the podium with Maestro.
+Furthermore, through this invitation he became the very first european conductor who was awarded a scholarship from Felix Mendelssohn Bartholdy Foundation & Mendelssohn House Leipzig related to this event.
+From the period when he studied with Maestro Masur is notable his audiorecording of the 3rd movement of Bruckner‘s 7th Symphony released by Bruckner Society of America when he shared the podium with Maestro.

-Other European concert engagements include appearances with Janáček Philharmonic Orchestra Ostrava, Catalonia Youth Symphony Orchestra, Ensemble Orquestra de Cadaqués, North-Czech Philharmonic Orchestra Teplice, Penderecki’s Beethoven Academy Orchestra Cracow, Croatian Chamber Orchestra Zagreb, Orchestra della Fondazione Bulgaria Classic Siena, Academic Chamber Soloists Prague and Moravian Sinfonietta Ostrava.
+Other European concert engagements include appearances with Janáček Philharmonic Orchestra Ostrava, Catalonia Youth Symphony Orchestra, Ensemble Orquestra de Cadaqués, North-Czech Philharmonic Orchestra Teplice, Beethoven Academy Orchestra Cracow, Croatian Chamber Orchestra Zagreb, Orchestra della Fondazione Bulgaria Classic Siena, Academic Chamber Soloists Prague and Moravian Sinfonietta Ostrava.
 As a solo-trumpet-player he performed with Slovak Philharmonic Orchestra, Bohuslav Martinů Philharmonic Zlín, Bratislava Conservatory Symphony Orchestra, Janáček Philharmonic Ostrava and Slovak Sinfonietta Žilina.